mateoconlechuga/cesium/readme.md

 Linux / macOS / Windows:

-You can build the example application using the following line with `fasmg`: (Available for your os near the bottom of [this page](https://flatassembler.net/download.php)).
+You can build the example application using the following line with `fasmg`: (Available for your OS near the bottom of [this page](https://flatassembler.net/download.php)).

     fasmg src/cesium.asm cesium.8xp